shred/zxspectrum-bom/content/index.md

 If you are going to use the Retroleum Nebula as ULA replacement, all nearby chips (IC3, IC4, IC24, IC25) should be soldered directly to the board, as they would collide with the Nebula board otherwise.

-If you want to heatsink the original ULA, you might have to solder it directly to the board for space reasons.
+If you want to heat sink the original ULA, you might have to solder it directly to the board for space reasons.

 ## Configuration